RickV85/Tic_Tac_Toe_Mod_1_Final_Project/feedback_notes.md

 15. Changed delayEnableTiles to just invoke the clearGameDisplay and displayTurn.
 I had tried to get this to also invoke a class method but was unable to so agree that with Travis that its better to do this way.
 16. Moved winningCombinations to be a property of Game.
 17. Made renderToken more dynamic per Travis's suggestion.
+18. Eliminated a bunch of conditionals in displayTurn with interpolation.
+Had to add a new property to Game of turnToken and also add a conditional to the retrieveStorage method in Game to make sure the losingPlayer token is correctly displayed.